 If you invest in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock, assuming no value is attributed to the warrants included in the units you purchase in this offering, and the pro forma net tangible book value per share of our common stock after this offering.
-Our historical net tangible book value as of December 31, 2009 was approximately \$2.88 million, or approximately \$0.11 per share.
-Net tangible book value per share represents the amount of our total tangible assets, less our total liabilities, divided by the total number of shares of our common stock outstanding.
+Our historical net tangible book value per share of our common stock after this offering.
+Our historical net tangible book value per share of our common stock after the amount of our total tangible assets, less our total liabilities, divided by the total number of shares of our common stock outstanding.
 Dilution in historical net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma net tangible book value per share of our common stock immediately after the closing of this offering.

-After giving effect to the sale of units in this offering at the offering price of \$ per units, after deducting underwriting commissions and estimated offering expenses, our pro forma net tangible book value as of December 31, 2009 would have been approximately \$ million, or \$ per share of common stock.
+After giving effect to the sale of units in this offering at the offering price of \$ per unit, after deducting underwriting commissions and estimated offering expenses, our pro forma net tangible book value as of December 31, 2009 would have been approximately \$ million, or \$ per share of common stock.
 This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing our securities in this offering.

-The following table illustrates dilution on a per share basis:

-Offering price per share \$ Historical net tangible book value per share as of December 31, 2009 \$ 0.11 Increase per share attributable to new investors \$ Pro forma net tangible book value per share after this offering \$ Dilution per share to new investors \$
+The following table illustrates dilution on a per share basis: Offering price per share \$ Historical net tangible book value per share as of December 31, 2009 \$ 0.11 Increase per share attributable to new investors \$ Pro forma net tangible book value per share after this offering \$ Dilution per share to new investors \$